mtlynch/spaceduck/_posts/2018-04-19-load-test-wrapup.md

 ### Storage isn't that cheap

 Sia has always listed low storage costs as one of their main advantage over competitors like Amazon S3.
-Once you take into account fees,
+Once you take into account fees, Sia isn't that much cheaper.

+That also excludes frictional costs involved in actually acquiring Siacoin, which requires users to convert fiat currency to Bitcoin or Ethereum, then trade that for Siacoin.

 ### Upload bandwidth is inexpensive